 Attendance is crucial.
 Assuming that the class-learning environment is active learning, adherence to protocols and the course timetable is very important.
-Lateness in arriving at class will not be tolerated.
+Lateness in arriving at class, even in our new online environment, will not be tolerated.
 Class participation includes timely attendance and participation in organized class discussions, accomplishments of in-class tasks, and preparation of the reading assignments.